 North Carolina's first modern toll road, the Triangle Expressway, is a six-lane toll road that utilizes all-electronic tolling technology, while improving regional mobility and setting the stage for future tolling projects in North Carolina.
-The project earned the America's Transportation Award for the Best Use of Innovation in the Southeastern Region, as presented at the SASHTO (Southeastern Association of State Highway and Transportation Officials) Conference in August 2013.
+The project has earned several major engineering awards, including: the American Council of Engineering Companies (ACEC) Grand Award for Engineering Excellence in Transportation, as well as the ACEC People's Choice Award in 2012, the Southeastern Association of State Highway and Transportation Officials (SASHTO) Best Use of Innovation in the Southeastern Region Award in 2013, the American Concrete Pavement Association (ACPA) Gold Award for Excellence in Concrete Pavement in 2014 and the International Bridge, Tunnel and Turnpike Association (IBTTA) Toll Excellence Award, as well as the IBTTA President's Award in 2016.

 The 18.8-mile Triangle Expressway was designed and built to eliminate the need for drivers to stop to pay a toll.
 Customers are identified while traveling at highway speeds through free-flow "toll zones."
-Customers are encouraged to purchase an NC Quick Pass® electronic transponder that automatically deducts tolls from a prepaid account and provides a 35 percent discount off the bill by mail toll rate.
-For travelers without a transponder, high-speed cameras mounted on gantries record the license plates, and invoices are sent by mail based on the vehicle's registration information.
+Customers are encouraged to purchase an NC Quick Pass[®] electronic transponder that automatically deducts tolls from a prepaid account and provides a 35 percent discount off the bill by mail toll rate.
+For travelers without a transponder, high-speed cameras mounted on gantries record the license plates and invoices are sent by mail based on the vehicle's registration information.

-During project development, the Turnpike Authority made a very concerted effort to ensure public officials, local and state elected officials, local planning organizations, business and community leaders, and others were well-informed.
-The team leveraged public hearings, community workshops, regularly scheduled media briefings, and small group meetings to maintain constant communication and accurate information flow to the public, resulting in public support.
-Collaborative support paved the way for the successful construction, opening, and operations of the Triangle Expressway.
+During project development, the Turnpike Authority made a very concerted effort to ensure public officials, local and state elected officials, local planning organizations, business and community leaders and others were well-informed.
+The team leveraged public hearings, community workshops, regularly scheduled media briefings and small group meetings to maintain constant communication and accurate information flow to communities, resulting in public support.
+Collaborative support paved the way for the successful construction, opening and operations of the Triangle Expressway.

 Capital expenditures for the Triangle Expressway were approximately five percent under budget.
 During the latter part of Fiscal Year (FY) 2014, the Turnpike Authority developed a fiscally-responsible plan to utilize approximately \$61.3 million in unallocated bond proceeds.
-In addition to funding outstanding construction expenditures, reimbursing NCDOT for pre-construction expenses, and reimbursing interest payments to the Turnpike Authority's reserve accounts, this plan includes providing capital contributions for two additional interchanges along the Triangle Expressway, at Old Holly Springs-Apex Road ("Access 540") and Morrisville Parkway (see page 9).
+In addition to funding outstanding construction expenditures, reimbursing NCDOT for pre-construction expenses and reimbursing interest payments to the Turnpike Authority's reserve accounts, this plan includes providing capital contributions for two additional interchanges along the Triangle Expressway, at Veridea Parkway ("Access 540") and Morrisville Parkway.